 Events at Varner-Hogg Plantation

 In this all-levels drawing class, you will be guided through a life drawing of real artifacts and discover the real stories of the people who used them!
-Join us May 25th for our first session and uncover the story of cowboy and caretaker, Hal Fields!
+We will learn about the life of Judah Smith and her role as a cook at the Patton Plantation.

 Varner-Hogg Plantation in the Blog